Thomaston, Connecticut: History

 The town, originally part of the town of Plymouth and referred to as "Plymouth Hollow", was first settled by Henry Cook ("the soldier in the wilderness", 1683–1750) around 1728.
 The town is known for clockmaking, which started in 1803, when Eli Terry established a factory in the town.
 Terry brought mass production to the clockmaking industry, helping to reduce the cost of clocks.
 He introduced and patented the shelf clock in 1814, which reduced the cost of a clock from $25 to $5.
 His clocks were sold throughout the United States.

 The town was incorporated in its own right and under the name "Thomaston" in 1875.
 The name derives from Seth Thomas, the early clockmaker, who established a factory in town in 1812.
 The Seth Thomas clock factory building still exists; however, the clockmaking industry has long since left the state as well as the country.

 Geography

 Thomaston is in southeastern Litchfield County, bordered on the south by the city of Waterbury in New Haven County.
+Thomaston is somewhat of a border town between Litchfield and New Haven Counties.
 According to the United States Census Bureau, the town has a total area of 31.6 sqkm, of which 31.0 sqkm are land and 0.6 sqkm (1.94%) are water.

 The town is located at the confluence of the Naugatuck River, Northfield Brook and Black Rock Brook, and is protected by U.S. Army Corps of Engineers flood control dams on each of these watercourses.
 These were all constructed in the years immediately following the devastating flood of 1955 which ravaged the town as well as the state in general.

+On the town's geography itself, immediately approaching the bridge along East Main Street overlooking the Train Station and Railroad Museum, is an industrial region within the town, thus occupying the central part of the town, which is also the area of the town which, along Main Street, in the past was home to many restaurants and convenience stores, although whether due to poor business, landlord disputes, or accidents, many of these restaurants have since closed (It is important, however, to note that when one restaurant closes, usually another opens in its absence).